-Following 6 years of divestment campaigning, 350.org and the climate movement is seeing real momentum and victories.
-Hundreds of institutions around the world are committing to move their money out of the fossil fuel industry.
+Following many years of divestment campaigning, 350.org and the climate movement is seeing real momentum and victories.
+Thousands of institutions around the world are committing to move their money out of the fossil fuel industry.
 The campaign began in an effort to stigmatize the Fossil Fuel industry — the financial impact was secondary to the socio-political impact.
 But now, with Trillions of USD of assets under management divesting, and more commitments flowing in all the time, money is moving.
 We have a responsibility and an opportunity to ask ourselves how moving the money itself (and not just the fight to move it) can help us usher forth our vision.
 What could we build with the resources that used to uphold the Fossil Fuel industry?

 These principles are adapted from the Regenerative Finance team and were developed in partnership with Movement Generation and the Climate Justice Alliance.
 We know investment is a complex decision for any institution — they must weigh their needs, their values and mission, and the available options.
 350.org is not an investment advisor, but we believe that to build the world we need, we must invest in a way that is consistent with our vision.
 As we work with institutions that are making investment choices, we will continue to urge them to consider investments that: